vSsongv/vSsongv/README.md

 💎 I focus on Web Accessibility!

-👀 I’m interested in WEB and MOBILE Programming!
+👀 I’m interested in WEB and MOBILE!

 💕 I’m looking forward to collaborate with great people :)